Skip to main content

 1 Discounts not available in all states and may vary.

-2 20 Facts About Pennsylvania
+2 Top 25 Facts About Pennsylvania

 Your Policy, Policy Declarations or Amended Declarations in effect on the date of loss is the primary source of reference for your coverage, coverage limits and deductible amounts.

 This inclusion of non-Amica companies, products, services or statement herein (“Third-Party Content”) is for general informational purposes only and does not constitute a recommendation or endorsement by Amica Insurance.
 Policies, views, opinions or positions of Third-Party Content expressed herein are those of the authors and do not necessarily reflect the policies, views, opinions or positions of Amica Insurance.
-Amica Insurance makes no warranties, express or implies, as to the accuracy and reliability of Third-Party Content.
+Amica Insurance makes no warranties, expressed or implied, as to the accuracy and reliability of Third-Party Content.

 This content may contain helpful tips, explanation and advice.
 Your use of this information is voluntary and may not be effective in every circumstance.
 Amica encourages you to use good judgement and put safety first.